 - Patented solutions to stop leaking of bridge joints on highway bridges

-- Invented “Move Over Now” that eliminates Slow Traffic in Fast Car Lanes
+- Invented “Move Over Slow Drivers” that eliminates Slow Traffic in Fast Car Lanes

 - Consultant to Inventors for Startups / Owners / Corporations